tmodel-ccs2018/tmodel-ccs2018.github.io/atlas-data.md

-Do not expect the data from 2018 to work with scripts in the [code repo][atlas-repo] without some sort of modification: the scripts were organized, documented, and updated in 2020 and the 2018 data is provided as-is.
+Do not expect the data from 2018 to work with scripts in the [code repo][atlas-repo] without some sort of modification: the scripts were organized, documented, and updated in 2020, but the 2018 data is merely provided as-is.

+We expect the main pain points with processing 2018 data today to be:

+- revision of scripts in 2020 added city names to latency data output, but 2018 didn't include those.
+- 2018 bandwidth data parsing was even more of a manual process than in 2020, so there isn't really an intermediate representation of the data.